-- AC Metric 1A: Materials pay careful attention to providing a sequence or collection of texts that build knowledge systematically through reading, writing, listening, and speaking about topics under study. - AC Metric 1B: Within a sequence or collection of texts, specific anchor texts of grade-level complexity (keystone texts) are selected for their quality as being worthy of especially careful reading. - AC Metric 1C: In grades 3-5, literacy programs shift the balance of texts and instructional time to 50% literature/50% informational high-quality text.
-In grades 6-12, ELA materials include substantial attention to high-quality nonfiction. - AC Metric 1D: A large majority of texts included in instructional materials reflect the text characteristics and genres that are specifically required by the Standards at each grade level. - AC Metric 1E: Additional materials markedly increase the opportunity for regular independent reading of texts that appeal to students' interests to develop both knowledge and love of reading.
+- AC Metric 1A: Materials pay careful attention to providing a sequence or collection of texts that build knowledge systematically through reading, writing, listening, and speaking about topics under study, particularly for texts read aloud by the teacher in grades K-2 and student reading materials in grade 2. - AC Metric 1B: Within a sequence or collection of texts, specific anchor texts of grade-level complexity (keystone texts) are selected for their quality as being worthy of especially careful reading.
+This may be for texts read aloud by the teacher and for student reading materials in grade 2.
+Other texts in the collection can and should vary widely in complexity to accommodate a full range of student independent reading ability. - AC Metric 1C: In grades K-2, literacy programs shift the balance of texts and instructional time to 50% high-quality literature/50% content-rich informational text. - AC Metric 1D: Texts included in instructional materials include and reflect the text characteristics and genres that are specifically required by the Standards at each grade level.

+AC Metric 1E: Student reading materials markedly increase the opportunity for regular independent reading of texts that develop foundational skills, build knowledge, and increase student ability to read and comprehend complex texts.

-- Rate how well the submission meets each of the criteria below.
+- Rate how well the submission meets each of the Criteria below.
 Ratings are Meets (2 points), Partially Meets (1 point), or Does Not Meet (0 points). - 2.
 Provide specific examples of evidence in support of the rating, including pointing out specific gaps in the materials. - 3.
 When the section is finished, add up the rating and enter it at the bottom of the section.
-A rating of 7 out of 10 points means that the materials have met this Alignment Criterion. - 4.
-Lastly, record the rating Meets, Does Not Meet, or Not Applicable for this section in the Evaluation Summary on page 55 before proceeding to Alignment Criterion 2.
+A rating of at least 7 out of 10 points means that the materials have met this Alignment Criterion. - 4.
+Lastly, record the rating Meets, Does Not Meet, or Not Applicable for this section in the Evaluation Summary on page 53 before proceeding to Alignment Criterion 2.
 The more points the materials receive on the Alignment Criteria, the better they are aligned.